Montana Department of Commerce - Montana Office of Tourism and Business Development

--Pay trainees at least the average weekly wage that meets or exceeds the lesser of 170% of Montana’s current minimum wage or the current average weekly wage of the county, in which the employees are to be principally employed, providing the minimum wage requirements are met.
-The value of employee benefits may be considered in calculating the average wage.
-Typically, eligible benefits are those benefits not required by state or federal law, except for healthcare which is considered an eligible benefit under the WTG Program.
+- Pay trainees at least the average weekly wage that meets or exceeds the lesser of 170% of Montana’s current minimum wage or the current average weekly wage of the county, in which the employees are to be principally employed, providing the minimum wage requirements are met.

 The grant award may only be used for direct costs associated with education or skills-based training for net new jobs.
 All necessary and incidental costs of providing workforce training and education directed to the new jobs are eligible for a grant.
 This includes all direct training costs, such as:

-Eligible costs that are not tied directly to specific employees in new jobs (such as instructor costs, curriculum development and administrative costs) must be prorated amongst all the participants who receive the training regardless if they are eligible for WTG training reimbursement.
-The pro-rated costs are then allocated to each eligible employee in a new job receiving training for which reimbursement is requested.
-The pro-rated costs will then count towards the maximum training cost per eligible net new job.
+Eligible costs that are not tied directly to specific employees in new jobs (such as instructor costs, curriculum development, and administrative costs) must be prorated among all the participants who receive the training regardless if they are eligible for WTG training reimbursement.

 GrantWatch ID#: 179250

-The maximum grant award is up to $5,000 for each new full-time job created and $2,500 for each new part-time job created.
+The maximum grant award is up to $5,000 for each net new full-time job and $2,500 for each net new part-time job.

-The Department may award workforce training grants to primary sector businesses that provide education or skills-based training through eligible training providers to employees in net new jobs.
+The Department may award workforce training grants to primary sector businesses that provide education or skills-based training through eligible training providers to employees in newly created jobs.